RosaErick/Blog-grupomlm/src/pages/encontros/index.md

     quote: Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
 full_image: /img/TamanhoDoA.jpg
-pricing:
-  heading: Monthly subscriptions
-  description: We make it easy to make great coffee a part of your life.
-Choose
-    one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
-  plans:
-    - plan: as
-      price: a
-      description: s
-      items:
-        - s

 ---